 Oscillations: Simple harmonic motion, Differential equation of SHM and its solutions, Kinetic and Potential Energy, Total Energy and their time averages, Damped oscillations.
-Elasticity: Hooke's law - Stress - strain diagram - Elastic moduli - Relation between elastic constants - Poisson's Ratio-Expression for Poisson's ratio in terms of elastic constants - Work done in stretching and work done in twisting a wire - Twisting couple on a cylinder -Determination of Rigidity modulus by static torsion
+Elasticity: Hooke's law - Stress - strain diagram - Elastic moduli - Relation between elastic constants - Poisson's Ratio-Expression for Poisson's ratio in terms of elastic constants - Work done in stretching and work done in twisting a wire - Twisting couple on a cylinder - Determination of Rigidity modulus by static torsion

-Torsional pendulum - Determination of Rigidity modulus and moment of inertia - q, η and σ by searles method Special Theory of Relativity: Constancy of speed of light, Postulates of Special Theory of Relativity, Length contraction, Time dilation, Relativistic addition of velocities.
+Torsional pendulum- Special Theory of Relativity: Constancy of speed of light.
+Postulates of Special Theory of Relativity.
+Length contraction.
+Time dilation.
+Relativistic addition of velocities.